SPEVIGO Concentrate for solution for infusion Ref.[50688] Active ingredients: Spesolimab

 4.5.
 Interaction with other medicinal products and other forms of interaction

 No interaction studies have been performed.
-For the treatment of GPP flares, spesolimab is not expected to cause cytokine mediated CYP interaction as a perpetrator.
+In GPP patients, spesolimab is not expected to cause cytokine-mediated CYP interactions as a perpetrator.

 Live vaccines should not be given concurrently with spesolimab (see section 4.4).

-There is limited experience from the use of spesolimab in combination with immunosuppressants in GPP patients (see section 4.4).
+There is limited experience from the concomitant use of spesolimab with immunosuppressants in GPP patients (see section 4.4).

 Pregnancy